U.S. Sales Tax in eCommerce: What You Need to Understand in General

 There are many sources online that would help a business owner find a way to be fully compliant with Tax.

-These sales tax automation systems have direct integration with your marketplace facilitator that will compute taxes when you need it.
-It may seem costly but it will save you a lot of time.
+These sales tax automation systems directly integrate with your marketplace facilitator that will compute taxes when needed.
+It may seem costly, but it will save you much time.

 Taxes and Covid-19

-We already know that taxes are ever-changing, we have to expect the major changes on the tax rulings.
-COVID, the global pandemic surely hit the laws for sure.
-For example in July, New Jersey have set a new tax law that it would impose taxes on those who process 10,000 transactions through electronic infrastructure in their state.
-(Source: Bloombergtax )
+We already know that taxes are ever-changing, and we must expect major tax rulings changes.
+COVID, the global pandemic,c surely hit the laws for sure.
+For example, in July, New Jersey et a new tax law that could impose taxes on those who process 10,000 transactions through electronic infrastructure in their State.
+(Source: Bloomberg tax )

-The good thing is, you can still do well without having to worry how to remember all these tax laws, you just need to hire a professional that can help you out with taxes, and let you to save more!
+You can still do well without worrying about remembering all these tax laws; you just need to hire a professional to help you with taxes and save more!